How Software Can Help Solve Construction Drawing Revision Problems

 Without a proper system to manage these changes and plan revisions, construction companies will produce further inefficiencies, more errors, and waste more time and budget trying to identify what went wrong and how to resolve problems.

-While drawings are changed and marked up, team members must have immediate access to the most current version of plans.
+While original drawings are changed and marked up, team members must have immediate access to the most current drawing set.
 Working off of outdated drawings wastes time, creates confusion, and often spurs unnecessary frustration and expense.
 In fact, more than a headache, rework costs the construction industry billions of dollars every year – and a large part of that cost is due to problems with version control and the multiple sets of drawings issued throughout a construction project.

 When project team members are not working with the same set of plans – and the most current set of plans – they will predictably have to grapple with uncertainty, miscommunication, and chaos.